Last updated: March 5th, 2021

-In order to agree to this Agreement, you need to have been duly and validly authorized by the Employer to bind the Company to bind the Company to the terms of this Agreement.
+In order to agree to these Terms, you, as the person making the Subscription on behalf of the Employer, need to have been duly and validly authorized by the Employer to bind the company to the terms of these Terms.

-This Agreement will commence on the first day the Employer will have access to the Services (the “Launch Date”) and will remain in effect for a period of twelve (12) months (the “Term”).
-Once the Term expires, this Agreement shall be renewed automatically for successive one year periods unless terminated pursuant to Section 11.
+These Terms will enter into force on the Subscription Date and will remain in effect for a period of twelve (12) months following said Subscription Date (the “Term”).
+Once the Term expires, these Terms shall be renewed automatically for successive one year periods unless terminated pursuant to Section 11.

-In exchange for the payment of the fees indicated below (the “Service Fees”), the Employer will be granted access to Dialogue’s virtual platform which allows the End Users to benefit from the services set out in Schedule A of this Agreement (the “Services”).
+In exchange for the payment of the Fees (as defined below), the Employer will be granted access to Dialogue’s virtual platform which allows the eligible Employees (and the End Users, as the case may be) to benefit from the services described on our subscription page and subscribed to in the Subscription (the “Services”).

 Any modifications to the Fees will be determined by Dialogue and communicated in writing to the Employer at least sixty (60) days prior to the proposed effective date of the modification.
 The Employer will then have thirty (30) days following receipt of such communication to accept or reject the proposed modifications by giving written notice to Dialogue.
 Failure to respond within thirty (30) days or continued use of the Services at the end of the thirty (30) day period shall be deemed to constitute consent to the proposed modification, which shall take effect at the end of the initial sixty (60) day period.

 The Fees for the Stress Management & Well-being Service mentioned above are offered to the Employer and valid only to the extent that the Stress Management & Well-being Service be provided by Dialogue to the Employer for a minimal period of one (1) year starting from Launch Date.